CasGan/CS-479-Reverse-Engineering/Modules/Week3.md

 ---- how you discovered anything that could be used to fix this infection ------

 ## Evidence
+### Static Analysis
+Running strings we find suspicious strings to indicate network activity.
+For example, CONNECT %s:%i HTTP/1/0, www.practicalmalwareanalysis.com and kernal32.dll.
+Kernal32.dll also makes an appearance in DependencyWalker.
+PeID reveals that it has been packed with PEncrypt 3.1 Final -> junkcode.
+With a timestamp of 2008/01/06 shown by PeView.

+### Dynamic Analysis

 ----- How do you find each of the above? ( the steps/work to get there )